hello-adam-martin/PropertyMentor/bookings/README.md

 - `booking_date`: Date when the booking was created
 - `special_requests`: Text field for any special requests

+## Key Methods

+- `calculate_price_breakdown()`: Calculates the price for each night of the stay
+- `get_price_and_rule_for_date()`: Determines the price for a specific date based on pricing rules
+- `calculate_total_price()`: Computes the total price for the entire stay
+- `clean()`: Performs validation checks including overlapping bookings and adherence to booking rules

 ## Validation Rules

 1. Check-out date must be after check-in date
-2. Check-out date cannot be the same as check-in date
-3. Bookings cannot overlap with existing bookings for the same property
+2. Bookings cannot overlap with existing bookings for the same property
-4. A booking can start on the same day as another booking checks out
+3. Bookings must adhere to the property's booking rules (minimum stay, no check-in/check-out days, etc.)
+4. Gap stays are allowed if the property permits them

 ## Price Calculation

-The total price is automatically calculated based on the property's pricing rules.
-These rules are defined in the Property model and can include:
+The total price is automatically calculated based on the property's pricing rules, which can include:

 - Base nightly rate
-- Weekend pricing (applied to Fridays and Saturdays)
+- Weekend pricing
 - Seasonal pricing
-- Holiday pricing
+- Override pricing for specific dates

-The Booking model calculates the total price by applying these rules for each night of the stay, using the `get_price_for_date()` method from the Property model.

 ## Admin Interface